UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Helper Project class created to make passing project attributes around easier

+08/02/21:

+Frontend context has more robust architecture.
+A async runActions allows for side-effects like fetching data in an async method while also passing off the dispatch for the rest of the app reducer.
+Things are simplified and standardized through types as well.

+Backend Project and Database class have some new methods to make it easier for creating a new project.

+Can now successfully create blank new projects through the frontend.

 ### Bugs:

 Deleting nodes where points are shared doesn't work.
 This may be trickier to solve.
 Sometimes it seems like the code is breaking here and other times not..